 The Green Harbors For Coastal Systems Stewardship and Resilience

-In industrialized harbors, we’re not doing as well.
-We witness the absence of native shellfish like oyster reefs, and the destruction of salt marsh and eel grass beds, which are three keystone coastal habitats.
-Although our technologies in waste water treatments have improved, our coastal waters are still in poor conditions and many of our urban harbors have been given a ‘dead fish sign' showing areas of recurring anoxia/hypoxia.
+As it may be expected, industrialized harbors are not as healthy as natural harbors.
+Depleted health can be viewed through over-fishing, loss of shellfishing and habitat destruction – such as in oyster reefs, salt marsh beds and eel grass beds (which are three keystone coastal habitats).
+These depleted habitats and resources, coupled with anthropogenic (human) inputs have led to a need and development of technologies.
+Although the technology surrounding wastewater treatment has improved, coastal waters are still in poor conditions and many urban harbors have been given a ‘dead fish sign' showing areas of recurring anoxia/hypoxia.
 These are areas where high nutrient and storm runoffs have led to a lack of dissolved oxygen that in turn endangers fish and other marine life, creating dead zones.

-However, we hold hope for change that research in biomimicry – learning from and mimicking the biological wisdom of species and ecosystems – can be combined with traditional practices to restore and sustain whole systems (watersheds and coasts) and with them the human populations they support.
+However, we hold hope for change that research in biomimicry – learning from and mimicking the biological wisdom of species and ecosystems – can be combined with traditional practices to restore and sustain whole systems (i.e. watersheds and coasts) and with them the human populations they support.

-There are no recipes for a green harbor.
-All harbors and their surrounding coasts and peoples are unique, with their own mangroves or salt marshes embracing the coastline, with their own resident and migrating birds, with their own festivals celebrating quahogs or oysters, with their specific geological histories coloring their sands.
-But the GHP aproaches and methods, with LivingLabs described in these pages can be adapted to any local conditions.
-It supports people’s needs within their ecosystems, so that the social life of a harbor becomes re-integrated with its ecological life.
-This leads to long-term sustainability within the carrying capacity of coastal systems – we can replace the ‘dead fish’ signs with live ones!
+There are no clear-cut recipes for a green harbor.
+All harbors and their surrounding coasts and peoples are unique, with their own mangroves or salt marshes embracing the coastline, their own resident and migrating birds, their own festivals celebrating quahogs or oysters, their specific geological histories coloring their sands, and so much more.
+But the GHP approaches and methods, with the Biomimicry LivingLabs described in these pages, can be adapted to any set of local conditions.
+GHP and LivingLabs supports both the needs of the people and ecosystem so that they can be better integrated with one another.
+This would then lead to long-term sustainable relationship within the carrying capacity of coastal systems.
+After all, the goal of sustainable growth and development is to not only support the needs of the present, but also the needs of future generations of all species, not just humans.
+And as a result, we can replace the dead fish signs with live ones!